haydensimenthy994/acoustic-countermeasures/README.md

 ## Current status
 Phases 1–6 complete.
 Two classifiers trained (ProxyAudioCNN scratch on log-mel; CNN14ProxyClassifier fine-tuned from PANNs on raw waveform).
-FGSM, PGD, EOT-PGD, jamming, and acoustic-spoofing baselines run.
+In-distribution white-box attacks (FGSM, PGD, EOT-PGD at five ε values), jamming, and acoustic-spoofing baselines are run.
+Black-box transfer (CNN14 → ProxyAudioCNN) is evaluated for FGSM, PGD, and EOT-PGD.
-Black-box transfer (CNN14 → ProxyAudioCNN) evaluated.
-All six thesis figures generated from saved CSVs/JSONs.
+Cross-dataset evaluation on SWARM-AUDIO-DATASET covers clean accuracy, white-box attacks (FGSM, PGD, EOT-PGD), baselines, and black-box transfer (PGD and EOT-PGD).
+Thesis figures are generated from saved CSVs/JSONs.

+Frozen result snapshots live in `outputs/results_vast_final/`.

 ### Reproducibility / correctness notes (May 2026 audit)
 After a code review of the result files, the following were addressed: